itspinger/DisguiseAPI/README.md

 ### Documentation

 - <a href = "https://itspinger.github.io/DisguiseAPI/">Javadoc:</a> Documentation for the current release
+- <a href = "https://github.com/itspinger/DisguiseAPI/blob/master/CHANGELOG.md">Changelog:</a> Information about the latest updates
 - <a href = "https://github.com/itspinger/DisguiseAPI/wiki">User guide:</a> A well written user guide on how to use this library

 ### License